ABH new

 Overview

-Ashley Blood-Halvorsen specialises in business and property disputes with particular emphasis in property and estates, contentious probate and commercial litigation.
+Ashley Blood-Halvorsen (TEP) specialises in property and chancery disputes with particular emphasis in contentious probate, TOLATA and insolvency.

 She is down to earth, approachable and connects well with lay clients who are often appearing in court for the first time.
 Part of her customer service offering is being responsive and providing advice that is straight to the point.